Jeffrey Epstein associate Ghislaine Maxwell arrested in US

-Ghislaine Maxwell, the former girlfriend and long-time associate of the late accused sex offender Jeffrey Epstein, has been arrested by the US Federal Bureau of Investigation in New Hampshire.
+British socialite Ghislaine Maxwell, the former girlfriend and long-time associate of Jeffrey Epstein, has been arrested by the FBI in New Hampshire.

+An indictment that has been made public says Ms Maxwell facilitated the disgraced financier’s crimes by “helping Epstein to recruit, groom and ultimately abuse” girls as young as 14.

-The Oxford-educated Maxwell, 58, has kept a low profile since the death of Epstein, a financier who was accused of raping and trafficking underage girls over nearly two decades.
+The Oxford-educated Ms Maxwell, 58, has kept a low profile since the death of Epstein, who was accused of raping and trafficking underage girls over nearly two decades.

-Some of Epstein’s alleged victims have said the socialite Maxwell – who he described in a 2003 Vanity Fair article as being his “best friend” – lured them into his circle, where they were sexually abused by him and powerful friends.
+She lived for years with Epstein and was his frequent travel companion on trips around the world.

+Ms Maxwell has, for years, been accused by many women of recruiting them to give Epstein massages, during which they were pressured into sex.

 She was due to appear in federal court on Thursday, US time.

-NBC New York reports Maxwell was arrested in Bedford, New Hampshire around 8.30am on charges she conspired with Epstein to sexually abuse minors.
+“Our doors remain open, as we have previously said, and we would welcome his coming in and giving us an opportunity to hear his statement,” she said.

+Ms Maxwell has previously repeatedly denied wrongdoing and called some of the claims against her “absolute rubbish”.

-The six-count indictment in Manhattan federal court alleges that Maxwell helped Epstein groom girls as young as 14 years old, going back as far as 1994.
+The six-count indictment in Manhattan federal court alleges that she helped Epstein groom girls as young as 14, as early as 1994.

 “In some instances, Maxwell was present for and participated in the sexual abuse of minor victims,” the indictment says.